graylikeblackandwhite/lemon-meringue/README.md

-# Stochastic Deep Q-Learning Model for Joint Optimization of 5G Cellular Network Scheduling Delay and Energy Efficiency
+# Stochastic Deep Q-Learning Model for Joint Optimization of 5G Cellular Network Delay and Energy Efficiency

+**Abstract:**

 **Objective:** Minimize the number of active radio units and distributed units, assign RUs to DUs.